thomas-melville/myNotes/General/Career_Development/kubernetes/security.md

 The API server presents a certificate.
 It is often self-signed so the user config typically contains the root certificate for the APIs server cert.

 ## Authentication

+From a security perspective all trying to give minimum privilege

 *Authentication* is handled by any Authentication modules that have been configured.